JannickS1812/X-VLA/README.md

 - [ ] We observed a slight performance drop (around 1% across different datasets) after converting our models to the HF format, and we’re actively investigating the cause.

+#### About Libero Setup and Evluation

+- [ ] For questions about converting relative actions to absolute actions and our implementation, please first refer to issue [#2](https://github.com/2toinf/X-VLA/issues/2).
+We will update these details in the repository soon.

 | Model ID                                                                                           | Embodiment        | Description                                                                                     |   Performance   | Evaluation Guidance |
 | :------------------------------------------------------------------------------------------------- | :---------------- | :---------------------------------------------------------------------------------------------- | :--------------: | :-----------------: |
 | [`2toINF/X-VLA-Pt`](https://huggingface.co/2toINF/X-VLA-Pt)                                        | Foundation        | Pretrained on large-scale heterogeneous robot–vision–language datasets for general transfer.     | —                | —                   |